 What we do know is that Harrah’s online casino in NJ does not currently offer a sports betting option, but its sister site Caesars Casino has an online sportsbook powered by SG Digital, a branch of Scientific Games.
 Given that Harrah’s is already partnered with SG Digital in Pennsylvania, it is nearly certain that the provider will power an extremely similar Harrah’s-branded sports site in that market.

-As to when the online sportsbook will launch, we’re likely looking at Q1 2019.
+As to when the online sportsbook will launch, we’re likely looking at mid-late 2020.
 Harrah’s plans to integrate its online sportsbook into its online casino, much like Caesars Casino does in New Jersey.
-However, if one is given the thumbs up from regulators before the other, Harrah’s will have no reservations about launching a single product, and then integrating later.

 Probable online features